 Advancing the conversation: making RISE infrastructure sustainable in Fiji

-After opening remarks from the Ministry of Waterways and Environment and the Water Authority of Fiji, participants broke into groups to brainstorm, quickly filling butcher papers with different ideas of who maintenance responsibilities might lie with.
+After opening remarks from the Ministry of Waterways and Environment and the Water Authority of Fiji, participants broke into groups to brainstorm, filling butcher papers with different ideas of who maintenance responsibilities might lie with.

-One of the most important factors for the longevity and success of RISE’s infrastructure is that there are clearly delegated responsibilities for who will operate and maintain it.
+One of the most important factors for the longevity and success of RISE’s infrastructure is that there are clearly delegated responsibilities for who will operate and maintain the systems.
 The session sought to initiate these conversations with stakeholders, to see who people thought the activities would best sit with, and create an environment where everyone could workshop ideas about future arrangements together.

 ‘Members of my community who really need sanitation facilities can benefit, and I’m looking forward to the impact that the technologies can have on the environment, and peoples’ health,’ she said.